 The Père Lachaise cemetery is the burial place of Jean de la Fontaine, Molière, Jim Morrison, Edith Piaf, Oscar Wilde, and Yves Montand.

-Get your ticket for a 2 hr guide tour in English of Père Lachaise Cemetery!
+Get your ticket for a 2 hr guided tour in English of Père Lachaise Cemetery!

-- Explore a cultural highlight, the somber and romantic Père Lachaise, the most-visited graveyard in the world
+- Explore a cultural highlight, the sombre and romantic Père Lachaise, the most-visited graveyard in the world

-- Visit the famous lipstick-stained grave of Irish writer Oscar Wilde, American rockstar Jim Morrison, and that of the tragic French singer, Edith Piaf
+- Visit the famous lipstick-stained grave of Irish writer Oscar Wilde, American rockstar Jim Morrison, and the tragic French singer, Edith Piaf

 - Your expert English-speaking guide will provide a rich backstory on each notable grave during the tour